JavisOkeyWalker/Ubuntu/Lab09/Lab09.md

 ## Part 2 Answers

 1. Getting started
-   - Command to find the PID:
+   - Command to find the PID: ps au
-   - PID of "Terminal A":
+   - PID of "Terminal A": 6945
-   - PID of "Terminal B":
+   - PID of "Terminal B": 7039
 2. Using `./` to run `infinity` in Terminal B
-   - PID of script:
+   - PID of script: 4632
-   - Command to kill script:
+   - Command to kill script: ctrl c
    - Effects of running the script:
 3. Using `source` to run `infinity` in Terminal B
    - PID of script: